By Jill Camacho

 Allowing Yourself to be Vulnerable is Difficult

 Live longer than just a few years, and you already know that!
-I’ve shared often on my blog and social media channels that I think it’s important to stay connected to people in real life as well as online, but I know it’s hard!
+I’ve shared often that I think it’s important to stay connected to people in real life as well as online, but I know it’s hard!
 Challenging as it may be, it’s also important.

 We have a double whammy as homeschooling parents and special needs parents.
 Both of those things can become very isolating if we let them.
 It’s easy to focus on past hurts and busyness, allowing an “us vs. them” mentality to creep in.
 Being isolated, however, also puts us at risk for homeschool burnout and depression.
 This is coming from a self-confessed introvert- even we need a community around us on a fairly regular basis.